3rd Grade Curriculum – Subjects, Activities, and Skills

 3. Math

-Math in third grade is directed towards enabling kids to utilize math in everyday life.
-The focus is on building up basic two and three-digit addition and subtraction skills taught in the second grade.
+Math in third grade is directed towards enabling kids to utilise math in everyday life.
+The 3rd-grade math curriculum will focus on building up basic two and three-digit addition and subtraction skills taught in the second grade.
 New concepts like multiplication, division, fractions, basic geometry, and probability will also be introduced.
 By the end of the third grade, the goal is to make your child capable of doing mental math.

 Key Learnings/Observations